jasherai/chef-workflow-wiki/pitfalls.md

 The difference is that the test library is not going to tolerate a failing converge, and we think it's a feature that it doesn't.
-So, what you'll need to do is make your cookbooks tolerate the inability to configure the co-dependency, and then use the test helper `ssh_role_command` to double converge after both succeed.
+So, what you'll need to do is engineer your cookbooks to deal with one or both of the services not being available at converge time, but still able to take action if they are.

+After that's working, then you can use the test helper `ssh_role_command` to double converge after both succeed.
 We think this actually results in more robust cookbooks.

 The code would look something like this: